America the Beautiful

 The City of Boise is proud to join leading conservation organizations, National Geographic, the Biden-Harris administration, and other government agencies in a global effort to support our environment.
 This effort is called America the Beautiful.
 The goal is to conserve at least 30 percent of land and water all over the world by 2030.
 It’s an ambitious undertaking, but one that will help protect clean drinking water sources, combat the negative impacts of climate change, protect endangered species and more.

 Now is the time to act to create real and lasting change.
-By creating a set of America the Beautiful goals unique to Boise, we can directly protect native habitat in our open spaces, manage park properties to promote pollinators, increase the city’s tree canopy and promote healthy soils – all while protecting the Boise River for generations to come.
+By creating a set of America the Beautiful goals unique to Boise, we are directly preserving native habitat in our open spaces, managing park properties to promote pollinators, increasing the city’s tree canopy and promote healthy soils – all while protecting the Boise River for generations to come.

 1. Manage 30% of open space and native habitat areas by using science-based land management actions to build resistant, resilient ecosystems in the Boise Foothills and along the Boise River.